RoyTheunissen/FMOD-Syntax/README.md

 AudioEvents.PlayerJump.Play(transform);
 ```

 This would require a little bit of code generation, and that's where `Audio Syntax` comes in.
-With a simple setup wizard and one line of code in your audio service for culling expired events you can start dispatching audio events with parameters in as little as one line of code.
+With a simple setup wizard and one line of code in your audio service to call an Update function you can start dispatching audio events (with parameters) in as little as one line of code.

 ![Example](Documentation~/Generated%20Code%20Files.png)